garebon80/testsingularcover/README.md

 ### Steps to run the app:

 1. Clone or Download the repo
+2. Create an Eclipse project by executing the following command on the prompt: mvn eclipse:eclipse and then mvn clean install
+3. Import the project on eclipse
-2. Run the class ZooUseMain
+4. Run the class ZooUseMain

 ### Steps to run the tests and get the test coverage report: